tevisgehr/Behavioral-Cloning-Project/README.md

 [image7]: ./hist2.png "After Flipping"
 # Behavioral Cloning Project

+The purpose of this project was to teach an agent to drive a simualted car around a track.
+This was accomplised by using a convolutional neural network on top of several image processing techniques from OpenCV.
+Multiple combinations of image processing techniques and CNN architectures were attempted until a viable solution was found that was able to successfully clone driving behavior.

+These approaches are described below and in greater detail in the log pdf file.
+The processing and CNN code are contained in the Jupyter notebook file.
+The interface code between the model and the driving program is contained in drive.py.

+This project was a great challenge.
+Although the final CNN structure is reasonably simple, it took many iterative steps to reach a viable solution.

 ## Final Model
 ### 1. Data Processing
 (in order of implementation in final Jupyter notebook file)